Communications and Marketing

 Check your facts before you post.
 Double check all of your facts before you post something and link to your sources whenever possible.
 If you do make an error, correct it immediately and visibly.

 Maintain confidentiality.
 Do not post confidential information.
 Also, it is best practice not to post anything about work on any social networking site, including blogs, Facebook, or Twitter, unless your supervisor has directly approved it.
-Check FERPA regulations or with the Communications and Marketing Office if you have any questions.
+Check FERPA regulations or with the Office of Communications and Marketing if you have any questions.

 Know the rules.
 Always abide by Federal Trade Commissions rules and those of third-party sites.
 Fans of a Facebook page cannot be censored by administrators, and are only censored by the terms and conditions of Facebook.

 Consistently monitor your sites.
 The key to social media success is to stay on top of your sites.
 Any social media site will require daily monitoring.
 Encourage discussion by posting quality content and questions.
 Quickly address any inappropriate messages or misuse.
 Such inappropriate content includes spam, advertising, offensive statements, inaccurate information, foul language, or unconstructive criticism of the College or anyone in the College community.
 An example of unconstructive criticism might be: “The food at the Caf stinks.”
 A constructive criticism, on the other hand, might look like this: “The bagels in the caf are rock hard and need to be replaced.”